a physics model from first principles

 and the other uses their right hand

-Is not the same kind of handshake
+- is not the same kind of handshake

-Another example of chirality is a helix
+Another example of chirality is the helix

 A left-handed helix is spatially different to a right-handed helix